grafana/athena-datasource/README.md

 To configure the Amazon Athena data source in Grafana, toggle the menu, open **Connections**, then click **Data Sources** and then either:

 * If you do not have the Amazon Athena data source, click **Add new data source**, and then click the Amazon Athena data source.
-* Click Athena if you already have the AWS Athena data source.
+* If you already have an Amazon Athena data source, select the one you want to configure.

 | Name                         | Description                                                                                                                                                                                                                                                                                                                                                                       |
 | ---------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |